 Leaflets and booklets (for newcomers)

-- Leaflets and booklets are available from the Departments of Agriculture (both national and provincial).
-To view some of these, visit www.daff.gov.za (under “Resource Centre” or the Provincial Departments of Agriculture websites like www.kzndard.gov.za and www.elsenburg.com (find details in the “Agriculture in the Provinces” chapter).
+Leaflets and booklets are available from the Departments of Agriculture (both national and provincial).
+To view some of these, visit www.daff.gov.za (under “Resource Centre” or the Provincial Departments of Agriculture websites like www.kzndard.gov.za and www.elsenburg.com (find details on the “Agriculture in the Provinces” page).

 Libraries and Agricultural Museums

 Institutions of learning offering agricultural degrees/diplomas have libraries, as do the different Agricultural Research Council Institutes.
 Departments of Agriculture – be they provincial or national – have libraries.
-The contact number for the Department of Agriculture, Forestry and Fisheries library is 012 319 6896.
+The contact number for the Department of Agriculture, Land Reform and Rural Development (DALRRD) library is 012 319 6896.

 The contact details for the National Library of South Africa is can be found at www.nlsa.ac.za.